Granada Hills in Los Angeles County, California — The American West (Pacific Coastal)

-Marker series.
-This marker is included in the Butterfield Overland Mail, and the Native Sons/Daughters of the Golden West marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Education • Industry & Commerce.
+In addition, it is included in the Butterfield Overland Mail, and the Native Sons/Daughters of the Golden West series lists.

 Location.
 34° 16.757′ N, 118° 28.503′ W. Marker is in Granada Hills, California, in Los Angeles County.
 Marker is on Rinaldi Street 0.3 miles west of Interstate 405, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 15751 Rinaldi St, Granada Hills CA 91344, United States of America.
 Touch for directions.